pallets/flask/docs/tutorial/views.rst

 This view shows all the entries stored in the database.
 It listens on the root of the application and will select title and text from the database.
 The one with the highest id (the newest entry) will be on top.
-The rows returned from the cursor are tuples with the columns ordered like specified in the select statement.
-This is good enough for small applications like here, but you might want to convert them into a dict.
-If you are interested in how to do that, check out the :ref:`easy-querying` example.
+The rows returned from the cursor look a bit like tuples because we are using the :class:`sqlite3.Row` row factory.

 The view function will pass the entries as dicts to the `show_entries.html` template and return the rendered one::

     @app.route('/')
     def show_entries():
+        db = get_db()
-        cur = g.db.execute('select title, text from entries order by id desc') entries = [dict(title=row[0], text=row[1]) for row in cur.fetchall()]
+        cur = db.execute('select title, text from entries order by id desc') entries = cur.fetchall()
         return render_template('show_entries.html', entries=entries)

 Add New Entry